artemis-consulting/prototype/SUPPORTING_DOC.md

 ### Automated testing and deployments

-For this prototype, the team built a suite of automated tests, which tested the app as well as ensured wide code coverage (>92%).
+* For this prototype, the team built a suite of automated tests, which tested the app as well as ensured wide code coverage (>92%).
 [Pool 2 requirements F, Play 10]
-The Pyunit framework was used for unit testing.
-The team selected Selenium WebDriver for automated web testing.
-Jenkins was used as our continuous integration and continuous deployment tool.
+* The Pyunit framework was used for unit testing.
+As mentioned earlier, the Pyunit code coverage is currently at >92%.
+[Pool 2 requirements F, Play 10]
+* The team used Selenium WebDriver for automated web testing.
+Links to the Selenium testing scripts have already been provided earlier in this document.
+* Jenkins was used as our continuous integration and continuous deployment tool.
 Upon code commits into GitHub, Jenkins automatically runs the unit test suites.
 If the unit tests pass, the code is automatically promoted to the testing/integration environment.
-Links to the Selenium testing scripts have already been provided.
-As mentioned earlier, the Pyunit code coverage is currently at >92%.
-[Pool 2 requirements F, Play 10]

-As mentioned earler, the deployment process is automated with the use of continuous integration systems like [Jenkins](https://jenkins-ci.org/).
 For the purposes of this app, Artemis used a cloud-based Jenkins installation called [CloudBees](https://www.cloudbees.com/), and a configuration management tool called [Puppet](https://puppetlabs.com/).
-The setup of Jenkins is shown in the following screenshots: [Jenkins Screenshot 1](https://github.com/artemis-consulting/prototype/blob/master/deployment/CloudBeesScreenshot1.png), [Jenkins Screenshot 2](https://github.com/artemis-consulting/prototype/blob/master/deployment/CloudBeesScreenshot2.png), and [Jenkins Screenshot 3](https://github.com/artemis-consulting/prototype/blob/master/deployment/CloudBeesScreenshot1.png).
+The setup of Jenkins instance on Cloudbees is shown in the following screenshots: [Jenkins Screenshot 1](https://github.com/artemis-consulting/prototype/blob/master/deployment/CloudBeesScreenshot1.png), [Jenkins Screenshot 2](https://github.com/artemis-consulting/prototype/blob/master/deployment/CloudBeesScreenshot2.png), and [Jenkins Screenshot 3](https://github.com/artemis-consulting/prototype/blob/master/deployment/CloudBeesScreenshot1.png).